-- (a) In order to comply with rule 7.7(b) of the Constitution, a casual vacancy in a GSA Board position must be filled by a woman if the vacancy would result in less than 50% of the GSA Board members being women. - (b) If a casual vacancy in a GSA Board position is not filled by a count back in accordance with rule 7.14(a)(i) of the Constitution then: - (i) if the position falls more than 60 days after a general election the GSA Board must within 60 days appoint a Member to fill the position until the conclusion of the first AGM following their election in accordance with rules 7.10 and 7.14(a)(ii) of the Constitution; or - (ii) if the vacancy results in there being less than five GSA Board members, the GSA Board must call a by-election expressly for the purpose of electing additional GSA Board members.
+- (a) In order to comply with rule 7.5(b) of the Constitution, a casual vacancy in a GSA Board position must be filled by a woman if the vacancy would result in less than 50% of the GSA Board members being women. - (b) If a casual vacancy in a GSA Board position is not filled by a count back in accordance with rule 7.12(b)(i) of the Constitution because more than sixty days have passed since a general election, then: - (i) the GSA Board must within sixty days appoint a Member to fill the position until the conclusion of the first AGM following their appointment in accordance with rules 7.8(b) and 7.12(b)(ii)(A) of the Constitution; or - (ii) if the vacancy results in there being less than five GSA Board members, the GSA Board must call a by-election expressly for the purpose of electing additional GSA Board members in accordance with rule 7.12(b)(ii)(B) of the Constitution.